mjpatter88/go-graphics/README.md

 * Mistake 2: I fixed the minus sign, then I hit an array out of bounds.
 You actually have to subtract 1.
 * It's hard to visualize, but it actually makes sense.
 The loop I was using went from -Y to Y-1 (due to less than comparison).
 * Once I flipped to subtraction, then I had a mismatch on my bounds and thus the overflow.

+## Light
+* Assumptions
+  * All light is white (i => intensity of the light)
+  * Ignore the atmosphere
+* Types of Light Sources
+  * Point Lights - defined by position and intensity
+  * Directional Lights - defined by a direction and intensity
+  * Ambient Light - defined by intensity
+* Types of Objects
+  * Matte -> Use diffuse reflection technique
+  * Shiny -> Use specular reflection technique

+* Basic approach
+  * For each point, compute the amount of light from each light source and sum.
+Multiply this value by the color to get the final color.

+### Diffuse Reflection
+* Normal Vector - a unit vector perpendicular to the surface at a point.
+Call this normal N.
+* Diffuse Reflection Equation (Complicated, but basically the sum of the following)
+  * The intensity of the ambient light
+  * <N,L> / N x L for all directional and point lights

+### Sphere Normals
+* The Normal vector of any point of a sphere lies on a line that goes through the center of the sphere.
+* Thus, N = (P-C) / |P-C| - we divide it by its own length so the result has a length of 1.